If you’re as nosey as I am when it comes to business and content marketing strategies, I have a tiny, snack-sized treat for you today.

 So in the spirit of showing my work, I want to share some of these ideas & the thought process behind them with you. 🙌

-Before I dive in, 2 things to keep in mind throughout this email:
+Before I dive in, keep in mind something important throughout the post:

 I’ve always been in a unique situation when it comes to creating content for this website.
 In that despite how much content I create, it’s never been my primary outlet, and I don’t think it ever will be.